• Home

 What to Know Before You Start

-This dough is a full batch — it makes 45 cookies, and that’s not a typo.
-If you want fewer, you can halve the recipe, but honestly the cookies freeze well (either the dough balls or the baked cookies) so making the full batch and freezing half is worth it.
+This dough is a full batch and makes 45 cookies, and that is not a typo.
+If you don’t want that many, you can halve the recipe, but the cookies freeze really well (both the dough balls and the baked cookies), so it’s worth it to make the full batch and freeze half.
+To bake the dough balls from frozen, preheat to 350°F and bake for about 18 minutes.

 Ingredients